10 tips to improve language training in your organisation

 1. Make Employees Aware of the Benefits

-Learning a foreign language can be an intense, difficult and time-consuming process, and not all of your employees may be enthusiastic about taking on the extra workload.
-Before throwing them in at the deep end, make staff aware of the potential benefits in terms of meeting company objectives, advancing in their careers and personal fulfillment.
+Learning a foreign language can be an intense, difficult, and time-consuming process, and not all of your employees may be enthusiastic about taking on the extra workload.
+Before asking staff to commit their valuable time to learn a new skill, make them aware of the potential benefits of knowing another language, from being better able to meet company objectives to advancing their careers and personal goals.

-Conducting an informal seminar could give you the chance to inspire and inform candidates, as well as brainstorm with them concerning how best to conduct sessions.
+Conducting an informal seminar could give you the chance to inspire potential candidates, as well as brainstorm with them how best to conduct sessions.
 Set goals and make sure that they are made clear.

 Speaking to Sarah Fister Gale at Workforce, Mindstorm Group language trainer Duane March says, “if employees need to be proficient in a foreign language to do their jobs or to get promoted, let them know exactly what that means, what their timeline is and how many hours they are expected to invest in the training.”

-Before you decide how you will direct your in-house language training, it is essential that you obtain a comprehensive picture of your staff and their abilities.
+Before you decide how you will direct your in-house language training, form a comprehensive picture of your staff and their current abilities.
 A short, no-pressure assessment could be invaluable in helping you structure sessions and divide staff into appropriate groups, while giving you an idea of the scale of the journey ahead.

-Assessment could be written, verbal, or multiple-choice, or it could even mean some sort of game or group activity.
-If you are bringing in an external agency to run sessions, they will usually be able to advise you on the type of preliminary assessment best suited to your needs.
+Assessments can be written, verbal, or multiple-choice, or it could even mean some sort of game or group activity.
+If you are bringing in an external agency to train your staff, they will be able to advise you of the type of preliminary assessment most suitable to your needs.

 3. Offer Job-Specific Training

 Think carefully about how the course is structured and paced.
 Receiving too much material at once can be overwhelming for anyone.
-Breaking the material up into manageable, bite-sized portions will help employees to stay motivated, and will give both parties the opportunity to review which areas of study need to be focused on.
+Breaking the material up into manageable, bite-sized portions will help employees to stay motivated, and give both parties the opportunity to review which areas of study need the most attention.